 Dr. Brancati received his BA from Harvard University in 1981 and his MD from Columbia University in 1985.
 After residency training in internal medicine at the University of Pittsburgh where he also served as chief resident, he came to Johns Hopkins in 1989 for a postdoctoral fellowship in the Division of General Internal Medicine and earned a master’s degree in clinical epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 He joined the Department of Medicine faculty in 1992, was promoted to professor in 2003, and was named director of the General Internal Medicine (GIM) Division in 2004.
 During his tenure, the GIM Division grew to include 80 full-time faculty, 150 part-time faculty, 17 postdoctoral fellows and more than $30 million per year in NIH and other federal grants (up from $12 million per year in 2004).

-He is the founding executive medical director of the Office of Business and Strategic Alliances and of Johns Hopkins Healthcare Solutions.
-In these roles, Dr. Brancati has championed innovative collaborations with industry partners with a focus on population health.
+He was the founding executive medical director of the Office of Business and Strategic Alliances and of Johns Hopkins Healthcare Solutions.
+In these roles, Dr. Brancati championed innovative collaborations with industry partners with a focus on population health.
 One of these collaborations led to an NIH-funded trial of a novel telephone and web-based weight loss program which became the first commercial health care product marketed in connection with the Johns Hopkins name.
 At his Dean’s Lecture in 2012, Dr. Brancati advocated for a campus-wide focus on population health research and development in collaboration with industry partners.

 JEANNE M. CLARK, A&S '88, SPH '98, is the inaugural recipient of The Frederick Brancati, M.D., M.H.S.
 Endowed Professorship in Medicine in the Division of General Internal Medicine at the Johns Hopkins University School of Medicine.
 She is a professor of medicine and associate director of the Division of General Internal Medicine.
 She holds joint appointments in the Division of Gastroenterology and Hepatology and in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
 She is a core faculty member of the Welch Center for Prevention, Epidemiology, and Clinical Research and a member of the active staff of The Johns Hopkins Hospital.